-The strategic objective a CRM system is to be the front-office focal point for all information regarding external marketing, sales lead generation, prospect management and conversion, and ongoing customer management.
+The strategic objective of a CRM system is to be the front-office focal point for all information regarding external marketing, sales lead generation, prospect management and conversion, and ongoing customer management.

 - Customer contact information

-- Customer contact activity scheduling, notes and attachments
+- Customer contact activity scheduling, notes, and attachments

 - Marketing campaign automation and management

-- Customer support ticket management, activity, notes and attachments
+- Customer support ticket management, activity, notes, and attachments

 - Call Center and Service Center integration

-- Mobility access for Smart Phones and PDAs
+- Mobility access for Smart Phones and PDAs with CRM integration

-The customer experience is greatly enhanced by having a CRM as all previous customer touch points can be noted in the system.
-This seemingly simple act allows a customer support representative to quickly read the notes history and quickly get up to speed on a past or present issue, without the customer become annoyed by having to rehash previously provided information.
+The customer experience is greatly enhanced by having a CRM integration as all previous customer touch points can be noted in the system.
+This seemingly simple act allows a customer support representative to quickly read the notes history and quickly get up to speed on a past or present issue, without the customer becoming annoyed by having to rehash previously provided information.
 In addition, a sales or a customer support representative can make the customer feel special by "remembering" small details of past conversations.

-As a final note, given all the above, a CRM system has to be very flexible in terms of data sources, as at any one point, an important piece of information might need to be entered and shared by the entire team.
+As a final note, given all the above, a CRM integration system has to be very flexible in terms of data sources, as at any one point, an important piece of information might need to be entered and shared by the entire team.
 Having access and usage rules established upfront is highly recommended.

 The Role of ERP

-The strategic objective an ERP system is to maximize business performance and to control business processes and assets.
-Companies, during their initial start-up phase can usually survive quite nicely on an off-the-shelf accounting package.
+The strategic objective of an ERP system is to maximize business performance and control business processes and assets.
+Companies, during their initial start-up phase, can usually survive quite nicely on an off-the-shelf accounting package.
 However, once the company reaches, or is even in anticipation of reaching, a certain size or level of business complexity, a more robust system will be required.
 The anticipation of reaching the point where ERP is needed is an important consideration, because if a company waits too long to deploy a solid ERP system it runs the risk of drowning in the wave of success (i.e. employee productivity reductions, morale issues, lack of control) as opposed to riding the wave.
-In fact, in today's world of SOX (Sarbanes-Oxley), stepping up to an ERP system at the right time cannot be over emphasized.
+In fact, in today's world of SOX (Sarbanes-Oxley), stepping up to an ERP system at the right time cannot be overemphasized.

-From a top level summary perspective, some of the basic functionality that an ERP provides are:
+From a top-level summary perspective, some of the basic functionality that an ERP provides are:

 - Creation of sales orders for operations to manufacture and ship